memgraph/helm-charts/charts/memgraph-high-availability/aws/README.md

 memgraph.affinity.enabled=true
 ```

-You can check that the state of the cluster with `kubectl get pods -o wide`.
+You can check the state of the cluster with `kubectl get pods -o wide`.